nobrainr/typescript-webpack-starter/README.md

 - `app.bundle.js` - contains the core of the application.
 From the entry point `src/index.ts`
 - `vendor.bundle.js` - contains the vendor dependencies.
 From the entry point `src/vendor.ts` (lodash is added as an example)
 - `index.html` - html page referencing these files

+## Development

+We'd love to have your helping hand on `create-ts-lib`!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.